 The Ministry of Justice administers the Privacy Act and is responsible for the operation of the legislation and for making recommendations to the government of the day about improving it.

-In this role, the Ministry of Justice drafted the new Privacy Bill to implement recommendations made by the Law Commission in 2011.
-The Law Commission found that the Act’s principles needed updating to better address the challenges of the digital age.
-This Privacy Bill repeals and replaces the Privacy Act 1993.
+In this role, the Ministry of Justice drafted the new Privacy Act to implement recommendations made by the Law Commission in 2011.
+The Law Commission found that the Privacy Act 1993’s principles needed updating to better address the challenges of the digital age.
+The Privacy Act 2020 repeals and replaces the Privacy Act 1993.

 Human Rights Commission